darklife/darkriscv/README.md

 very good quality result, in a way that the code compiled by the standard GCC for RV32I worked fine.

-Nowadays, after two years of development, a three stage pipeline working with a single clock phase is also available, resulting in a better distribution between the decode and execute stages.
+After two years of development, a three stage pipeline working with a single clock phase is also available, resulting in a better distribution between the decode and execute stages.
 In this case the instruction is fetch in the first clock from a blockram, decoded in the